SCCWRP/FWCCalculator/README.md

 <div align="right">
 Equation 2
 </div>

 where $k$ is the number of pollutograph samples taken, $C_i$ is the concentration of the $i^{th}$ water quality sample taken, and $V_i$ is the flow volume that can be attributed to sample $C_i$.
 Equation 2 effectively represents the EMC as a volume-weighted average concentration, wherein the volume weights are computed as the area under the hydrograph curve that is attributable to a given pollutograph value.

+While always discrete, concentration and flowrate data be either paired or unpaired.
+Concentration and flowrate data are considered paired if every observation is contemporaneous with the other timeseries; i.e., is there a concentration datapoint for every flowrate value?
+Paired datasets can be from turbidity and other real-time instruments.
+Unpaired datasets include grab- and auto-sampling methods of determind the concentration of classical pollutants (e.g., TSS, total phosphorus, etc.).
+Unpaired datasets tend to have many fewer concentration datapoints than flowrate datapoints, and sample times are not guaranteed to coincide with a flowrate observation.
+Unpaired datasets remain more common than paired datasets, though both are supported by this calculator.

+Paired data -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a left-Reimann sum approximation.
+The average concentration over the interval is determined using a priori attribution approach.

-In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a trapezoidal approximation.
+Unpaired -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a trapezoidal approximation.
 An additional hurdle imposed by the discrete sample data is to determine what portion of the hydrograph data to use as a volume weight.
 This application uses a central attribution scheme, wherein a hydrograph segment is attributed to the nearest sample in time.
 Taken together, the trapezoidal approximation and central attribution schemes yield a volume weight, $V_i$, for sample $i$ written as

 $$ V_i = \frac{1}{2} \sum_{i-\frac{1}{2}}^{i+\frac{1}{2}} ( Q_{t+1} + Q_{t-1} ) \Delta t $$
 <div align="right">